ilGianfri/TwitterSky/README.md

 # Known issues
 - I made this app for myself, I tried to include some useful filters but it may not work for everyone.
 Code might not be the prettiest.
 - I only tested this with my own tweet archive.
 If you encounter any issues, open an issue or even better, submit a PR!
-- Sometimes hashtags are not imported correctly, the highlighting will be off.
-We use the indexes from the Twitter archive to highlight hashtags.
 - Rate limiting is not handled properly.
 If you have a lot of tweets, you might get rate limited and it will not be handled gracefully.

 This comes with **absolutely no warranty**.